pyrevitlabs/rsparam/README.md

 `rsparam find Mech -g /path/to/file.txt` List any group matching string

 `rsparam comp -p2 /path/to/file1.txt /path/to/file2.txt` List all unique parameters in second file

+`rsparam subtract /path/to/file1.txt /path/to/file2.txt` Remove parameters in file2 from file1

 ## Usage: python module